 - Dump point.

-There is a number of jetty’s along the river that give you easy access for fishing.
+There are a number of jetty’s along the river that give you easy access for fishing.

 The Williams River Holiday Park at the top of the hill has powered sites available.